gruntwork-io/terraform-aws-utilities/modules/request-quota-increase/README.md

 And use the [generate_code.rb](generate_code.rb) script to generate the necessary code to support more resources.

-Be aware that now all services are available in all regions, therefore if you are adding a resource that is not available in certain region, it is necessary to filter it in the `locals.resources_code` at [main.tf](main.tf)
+Be aware that not all services are available in all regions, therefore if you are adding a resource that is not available in certain region, it is necessary to filter it in the `locals.resources_code` at [main.tf](main.tf)